shri1984/study-images/Genetic Database.md

 2. Comaprative genomics : comparing the sequences for commonality and divergence
 3. Barcoding of an organism

 COI from mitochondria is used as a genetic marker to barcode the species.
-Barcode is the same thing you see on a packet or box in the shop.
+Barcode is the same thing you see on a packet or box in the shop. more detail about the barcode projects here: ***https://phe.rockefeller.edu/barcode/index.php***

 <img width="565" alt="LAKES_ART_02_Environmental_DNA_Barcoding" src="https://github.com/shri1984/study-images/assets/58723191/3e68c8d1-17cd-4211-8915-0c12cd50e251">